 SSCC publishes a monthly newsletter, the Cable Release, from September to May each year.
-This award-winning publication keeps members informed about Club events, offers member-written articles about a variety of photography-related topics, and includes news about seminars, workshops, and exhibits to further members' photographic education.
+This publication keeps members informed about Club events, offers member-written articles about a variety of photography-related topics, and includes news about seminars, workshops, and exhibits to further members' photographic education.
 Each Cable Release issue also features winners from the previous month's photo competition - both projected and printed entries.

-The Photographic Society of America awarded the Cable Release second place (tie) for large club newsletters in 2013-2014 but didn't please the judges in the 2014-2015 competition.
-Awards are nice, but my focus is to make the best and most useful newsletter for SSCC members.
+The Photographic Society of America awarded the Cable Release second place (tie) for large club newsletters in 2013-2014 and even the newsletter-of-the-year in previous rounds of competition.